FEROS01/FEROCHAT/README.md

    python manage.py createsuperuser --username 'FeroChat' --email 'dummyEmailAddress'

    # You will be required to give a password
-   # Give any password of your liking
    ```

-10. Create a User object for yourself:
+10. Create a User account for yourself:

       ```bash
       python manage.py createsuperuser
-      #You will also be rquired to give a username and password
+      # follow the prompts
       ```